yasharya2901/my_blog_app/docs/api-spec.md

 Returns a single [Blog Object](#blog-object).

 ### Get All Tags <a id="public-get-all-tags"></a>
-Retrieve a list of available tags sorted by their name.
+Retrieve a paginated list of available tags sorted by their name.

 * **Endpoint:** `/api/tags`
 * **Method:** `GET`